fusioncharts/dev_centre_docs/getting-started/php/your-first-chart-using-php.md

 JavaScript and HTML code is used to generate charts in the browsers.
 The server-side PHP wrapper generates the required JavaScript and HTML code as a string, which is then used to render charts on a browser page.
 We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/php/your-first-chart-using-php#create-your-first-chart-1), then a [gauge]({% site.baseurl %}/getting-started/java/your-first-chart-using-java#create-your-first-gauge-10) and a [map]({% site.baseurl %}/getting-started/java/your-first-chart-using-java#create-your-first-map-13).

-Before going through this article, please [install]({% site.baseurl %}/getting-started/php/install-using-php '@@open-newtab') FusionCharts PHP wrapper, if not already installed.
+Before going through this article, please [install]({% site.baseurl %}/getting-started/php/install-using-php '@@open-newtab') FusionCharts PHP wrapper, if you haven’t installed it already.

 ## Create your first chart